Magdoll/cDNA_Cupcake/README.md

 ## Version Changes

+2019.10.02 updated to v9.0.2. updated collapse script series parameters to fit with isoseq3 output.

 2019.10.02 updated to v9.0.1. bug fix on fasta output in `dedup_FLNC_per_cluster.py`. removed pbcore dependency so Py3 fully usable for single cell scripts!